sammyhenningsson/shaf/README.md

 Added:      spec/integration/posts_controller_spec.rb
 Modified:   api/serializers/root_serializer.rb
 ```
 As shown in the output, that command created, a model, a controller, a serializer and a policy.
-It will also generate a DB migration file, some specs and add a link to the new `post` collection in the root resource.
+It also generated a DB migration file, some specs and a link to the new `post` collection was added the root resource.
 So let's check this out by migrating the DB and restarting the server.
 Close any running instance with `Ctrl + C` and then:
 ```sh
 rake db:migrate
 shaf server